polysemy-research/polysemy/README.md

 very, very good in general in optimizing all sorts of abstraction, it's relatively complex and hard to predict - authors of libraries may have not deemed location of code relevant, even though it had big effect at the end.
-The other is that maybe **it doesn't matter as much** as I we like to tell ourselves.
+The other is that maybe **it doesn't matter as much** as we like to tell ourselves.
 Many of these effects libraries are used in production and they're doing just fine, because maximum performance usually matters in small, controlled areas of code, that often